 In the Tanakh, the number 40 signifies a generation or a complete cycle of time.
-Moses was on the mountain for 40 days before given the Torah and the Jews had to wander the desert for 40 years (one generational cycle), to allow enough time for communal reflection.
+Moses was on the mountain for 40 days before given the Torah and the Jews had to wander the desert for 40 years to signify the change of generations.
 Similarly, kings such as David and Solomon served for this same number of years, representing their stability and longevity as leaders.
 Furthermore, according to the Talmud, a fetus in its first 40 days is mere water and only after this period does it become “alive” in any way.
 Thus, I feel that as I post my 40th blog post, I should look back at this moment and reflect.

 For years I had spent my days learning Talmud and mastering both the methodology and the intricate details of the Halachic system, but about two years ago, I started questioning the foundations of the system and suddenly it felt as if my devotion to this seemingly archaic system was all for nothing.
 I spent months trying to rationalize continued Halachic observance to myself, and I ultimately wanted to write down a coherent argument that I could consider every time I wanted stray from Jewish law.
 As I was writing down my thoughts, I considered that many friends, colleagues, and strangers may have gone through or will go through similar phases in their lives.